Ukraine: NATO chief Stoltenberg addresses crisis with German leaders | DW | 17.03.2022

 German Chancellor Olaf Scholz made clear that NATO will not "intervene militarily" in Ukraine during talks with NATO chief Jens Stoltenberg.
 Stoltenberg also spoke with German Foreign Minister Annalena Baerbock.

+NATO Secretary General Jens Stoltenberg and German Foreign Minister Annalena Baerbock met as conflict rages in Ukraine following Russia's invasion.

-NATO Secretary-General Jens Stoltenberg met with German Chancellor Olaf Scholz on Thursday, as the war in Ukraine entered its fourth week.
+NATO Secretary-General Jens Stoltenberg met with German Chancellor Olaf Scholz and Foreign Minister Annalena Baerbock on Thursday, as the war in Ukraine entered its fourth week.
 The meeting came just after Ukrainian President Volodymyr Zelenskyy addressed the German Bundestag via video link.

 Scholz opened his remarks alongside Stoltenberg by praising Zelenskyy for his "impressive words."
 But the German leader reiterated NATO's refusal to intervene militarily in Ukraine.